 Explore it on Goodreads or Amazon.

-Other books by this author include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree
+Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree

 Nineteenth in the Inspector Ian Rutledge historical mystery series and revolving around events from World War I and a roving Scotland Yard inspector.
 Events take place on the frontline in France in 1916, along the road from Paris to Nice in 1919, and in 1920 in East Sussex.